Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisation for stacky thickenings of derived affine schemes

 We now recall some definitions and lemmas from \cite[\S \ref{poisson-Artinsn}]{poisson}, as summarised in \cite[\S \ref{DQvanish-bicdgasn}]{DQvanish}.
 By default, we will regard the CDGAs in derived algebraic geometry as chain complexes $\ldots \xra{\delta} A_1 \xra{\delta} A_0 \xra{\delta} \ldots$ rather than cochain complexes --- this will enable us to distinguish easily between derived (chain) and stacky (cochain) structures.

 \begin{definition} A stacky CDGA is a chain cochain complex $A^{\bt}_{\bt}$ equipped with a commutative product $A\ten A \to A$ and unit $\Q \to A$.
 Given a chain CDGA $R$, a stacky CDGA over $R$ is then a morphism $R \to A$ of stacky CDGAs.
-We write $DGdg\CAlg(R)$ for the category of stacky CDGAs over $R$, and $DG^+dg\CAlg(R)$ for the full subcategory consisting of objects $A$ concentrated in non-negative cochain degrees. \end{definition}
+We write $DGdg\CAlg(R)$ for the category of stacky CDGAs over $R$, and $DG^+dg\CAlg(R)$ for the full subcategory consisting of objects $A$ concentrated in non-negative cochain degrees. \end{definition} As explained in \cite[Remark \ref{poisson-cfCPTVV}]{poisson}, these correspond to the ``graded mixed cdgas'' of \cite{CPTVV} (but beware that the latter do not have mixed differentials).

 When working with chain cochain complexes $V^{\bt}_{\bt}$, we will usually denote the chain differential by $\delta \co V^i_j \to V^i_{j-1}$, and the cochain differential by $\pd \co V^i_j \to V^{i+1}_j$.
 Readers interested only in DM (as opposed to Artin) stacks may ignore the stacky part of the structure and consider only chain CDGAs $A_{\bt}= A^0_{\bt}$ throughout this section.